 Service fees: Mentioned above, home warranty contracts come with service fees.
 Each time you call the company, they will send out one of their contractors to your home to examine the problem.
 Regardless of the result, you’ll have to pay a service fee of around $50 to $125.

 Exclusions: Each warranty will exclude certain types of items from its coverage.
 It won’t be helpful if the item you need to get fixed is excluded from your plan.
-Make sure you get a comprehensive list of exactly what is and what isn’t included before purchasing a warranty.
+Make sure you get a comprehensive list of what is and isn’t included before purchasing a warranty.

 Repair-only: Some warranty companies will push to fix broken items instead of replacing them entirely.
 They are incentivized to save on costs, while you’ll naturally prefer a replacement.
 This has caused many disputes between warranty companies and their customers.